neillturner/terraform-aws-lambda-scheduler/README.md

 The tag name used on the EC2 instance to contain the schedule json string for the instance. default is 'schedule'

 ### schedule_tag_force
-Whether to force the EC2 instance to have the default schedule tag is no schedule tag exists for the instance.
+Whether to force the EC2 instance to have the default schedule tag if no schedule tag exists for the instance.

 Default is false.
 If set to true it with create a default schedule tag for each instance it finds.